Silver Tumbler Cups

 The silver tumbler cups are part of the JA Campbell 'Classic' collection.
 They are ideally suited for engraving with names, a date or a message of your choice to personalize the silver gift.

 There are 3 sizes available, small, medium and large.
+The large being the most versatile by far.

 You can be assured that all JA Campbell products are made up to a standard, and not down to a price.